 Effective data rate and transmission characteristics are made lower under constrained radio bandwidth and worse propagation condition.
-Wideband SS modulation, coherent demodulation, and multipath combining technologies are
+Wideband SS modulation, coherent demodulation, and multipath combining technologies are essential to realize reliable and high quality wideband radio channel.
+Advanced way of synchronization is developed based on a parallel matched filter for enhancement of the W-CDMA for the next generation.

-Manuscript received Sept.3, 2007; Revised received Dec.
-16, 2007 This work is supported by the Function and Induction research project, Transdisciplinary Research Integration Center, Research Organization of Information and Systems (ROIS), Japan.
+This work is supported by the Function and Induction research project, Transdisciplinary Research Integration Center, Research Organization of Information and Systems (ROIS), Japan.